 - 1. Determine the frequency distribution of the noise voltage presented to the amplifier input from all individual noise sources - 2.
 Integrate over the frequency response of a CR-RC shaper to determine the total noise output. - 3.
 Determine the output signal for a known signal charge and calculate equivalent noise charge (signal charge for S/N= 1) First, assume a simple CR-RC shaper with equal differentiation and integration time constants $\tau_d = \tau_i = \tau$, which in this special case is equal to the peaking time.
+For a given differentiation time constant - chosen to set the pulse length - the CR-RC shaper achieves optimum noise when the integration time constant is set to the same value.
+This is not a general condition for other shapers.

 Noise Contributions a) Detector bias current